Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we have constructed a class of relativistic spatial localization observables $A^u_f$ within the standard framework of quantum field theory, by exploiting the stress--energy--momentum tensor operator smeared with test functions $f^2$.
-The construction provides, for every fixed timelike direction, a family of POVMs defined on spacelike hypersurfaces, which are well behaved on each $n$-particle sector and satisfy a natural relativistic causality condition of Castrigiano type.
+The construction provides, for every fixed timelike direction, a family of POVMs defined on spacelike hypersurfaces, which are well-behaved on each $n$-particle sector and satisfy a natural relativistic causality condition of Castrigiano type.

-A central outcome of the analysis is that these localization observables arise from local or quasi-local quantum field theoretic quantities, thereby placing previous constructions, originally formulated at a more heuristic level, on a rigorous footing.
-In particular, in the one-particle sector, the resulting localization scheme reduces to the observable introduced in \cite{M23} (which extended and made rigorous an original physical model due to Terno \cite{Terno}), and its first moment reproduces the Newton--Wigner position operator, independently of the choice of smearing function under suitable normalization conditions.
+A central outcome of the analysis is that these localization observables arise from local or quasi-local quantum-field-theoretic quantities, thereby placing previous constructions, originally formulated at a more heuristic level, on a rigorous footing.
+In particular, in the one-particle sector, the resulting localization scheme reduces to the observable introduced in \cite{M23} (which extended and made rigorous an original physical model due to Terno \cite{Terno}), and its first moment reproduces the Newton--Wigner position operator, independently of the shape of the smearing function under suitable normalization and centering conditions.

 An important aspect concerns the analysis of the role of energy positivity.
 While the stress--energy tensor fails to define positive operators on the full Fock space due to the Reeh--Schlieder theorem, we have shown that suitable lower bounds can be established by means of quantum energy inequalities.
 This analysis makes it possible to control deviations from positivity and to define regularized families of positive operators $A^u_{f,\epsilon}$ that approximate the localization effects with arbitrary precision on states with a fixed particle number.
 The price to pay is, of course, that the operators $A^u_{f,\epsilon}$ are non-local; however, they arise as restrictions (more precisely as {\em compressions} to the $n$-particle spaces) of non-local, bounded from below but non-positive operators $\sA^u_{f,\epsilon}$ acting on the full Fock space.